data-apis/scipy-2023-presentation/paper.rst

 libraries, both in Python and in other frequently used programming languages supporting array computation, such as MATLAB :cite:`Moler2020a` and Julia :cite:`Bezanson2017a`.
-While method chaining and the fluent interface design pattern are relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred.
+While method chaining and the fluent interface design pattern are also relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred.
 This mirrors design patterns used in underlying implementations, such as those written in C/C++ and Fortran, and more closely matches written mathematical notation.

-**Minimal array object.** The array API standard should only require an array object to have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should not rely on methods outside of magic methods (also known as double-underscore or "dunder" methods) to support operator overloading.
+**Minimal array object.** The standard should not require that an array object have any attributes or methods beyond what is necessary for inspection (e.g., shape, data type, and device) or for supporting operator overloading (i.e., magic methods), respectively.

 **No dependencies.** The standard and its implementations should not require any external dependency outside of Python itself.